criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 ### A Note About Versioning

-We recommend that you use the same version of the Cribl LogStream code on leader nodes and workergroup nodes.
+We recommend that you use the same version of the Cribl Stream code on leader nodes and workergroup nodes.

 # Install